Women’s and Men’s Pelvic Health

 Adjuncts used selectively:

-Biofeedback, electrical stimulation, discussing pessary fitting, topical scar desensitisation and referral for specialist investigations (urodynamics, imaging, gynaecology/urology/colorectal input) are used when indicated.
+Biofeedback, discussing pessary fitting, topical scar desensitisation and referral for specialist investigations (urodynamics, imaging, gynaecology/urology/colorectal input) are used when indicated.

 Prehabilitation and post operative pathways: